Pirates of the Caribbean: On Stranger Tides: Filming

 Bruckheimer said the decision to film in 3D was made due to its being "immersive filmmaking; I think it makes you part of the actual filming because you're part of the screen."
 Bruckheimer described it as the first major "exterior movie" to be shot in 3D, as Avatar was mostly done in sound stages.
 At first Marshall was not much interested in 3D, but the director eventually considered it a film that could benefit from the format.
 "You are on an adventure and with the 3D experience you are inside that adventure."
 While the original plan was to add 3D effects during post-production, the decision was made to shoot digitally with 3D cameras.
 Only one sequence was shot conventionally and needed a 3D conversion.
 The cameras were improved versions of the ones James Cameron developed for Avatar, which were made more compact for extra mobility.
 This meant the cameras could be brought into locations such as the Hawaiian jungle.

 Queen Anne's Revenge was built atop Sunset, the same ship used to depict Black Pearl in previous installments.
 In February 2010, Sunset was sailed from Long Beach to a shipyard in Hawaii for the reforms, where a big concern was to make it imposing, with three stories, without sacrificing actual seakeeping.
-Given Blackbeard was meant to be the meanest pirate to appear in the series, the look for Queen Anne's Revenge was ominous, with sails dyed blood red, various elements on fire, and a decoration based on skulls and bones (drawing inspiration from the Sedlec Ossuary in Czech Republic).
+According to Myhre, given Blackbeard was meant to be the meanest pirate to appear in the series, the look for Queen Anne's Revenge was ominous, with sails dyed blood red, various elements on fire, and a decoration based on skulls and bones (drawing inspiration from the Sedlec Ossuary in Czech Republic).
 Damage from cannon fire was also added to show that "not only Blackbeard was a dying man, but his ship is also a dying ship".
 The ship's figurehead also drew inspiration from Blackbeard's pirate flag.
 The replica ship HMS Surprise was used for Barbossa's ship, HMS Providence, and all the scenes aboard Providence were shot on the Long Beach shore as Surprise could not be sailed to Hawaii.
 Over 50 designs were considered for the Fountain of Youth, with the final one representing a temple built by an ancient civilization around the Fountain, which itself was located in a round rocky structure to represent "the circle of life".
 The locations leading up to the Fountain were shot in the Hawaiian islands of Kauai and Oahu, but the Fountain itself was built at the 007 Stage on Pinewood.